 - 1 1/2 lbs of beef chuck , cubed

 - kosher salt and cracked pepper

 - 1 tsp ground cumin

 - 1 32 oz can chopped tomatoes (I used Muir Glen fire-roasted tomatoes- for the added oomph of flavour they would bring!)

 - 1 16 oz can tomato sauce (I only used a small jar, and added beef stock to make up the difference)

 - 1 tbsp sugar

-- Feel free to re-season as you, depending on your heat tolerance.
+Feel free to re-season as you'd like, depending on your heat tolerance.
 You can always add some chilli powder or even a touch of cayenne pepper.
 But don't go nuts, there is a roundness to this recipe that will be lost if you take it too far to the hot side!